andrewallen/tfe-survey/survey-content.md

 This optional survey takes **about 5 – 8 minutes** and contains both required and optional questions.

-**Why bother?** Your honest insights will help us improve class formats, schedules, and facilities for current and future members—and may shape changes you’d value if you ever decide to return.
+**Why this matters:** Your honest insights will help us improve class formats, schedules, and facilities for current and future members—and may shape changes you’d value if you ever decide to return.
 We’ll share aggregated findings with the whole community in **July**.

 All responses are anonymous and processed in line with GDPR. **There are no right or wrong answers—please be candid.**